deeppavlov/dd-idde/README.md

 ```
 docker-compose -f docker-compose.yml -f assistant_dists/dream_sfc/docker-compose.override.yml -f assistant_dists/dream_sfc/dev.yml -f assistant_dists/dream_sfc/local.yml exec agent python -m deeppavlov_agent.run -pl assistant_dists/dream_sfc/pipeline_conf.json
 ```
 Type your response.
-If you didn't edit the file, you can type "Hi".
+If you didn't edit the file of the demo ```dff_book_sfc_skill```, you can type "Hi".
 After the response was returned by the bot, type "I love reading".
 As you custom Dream distribution is running (in Docker), you should see debug output from the system.
 4. Alternatively, can talk directly via REST API.
 Go to localhost:4242 and send POST requests like this:
 ```
 {